Research

 Read the article here.

-Published in the European Journal of Politics and Gender, this article leverages lobbying data in Canada and finds that women’s group advocates understand changing institutional contexts and strategize accordingly.
+This article leverages lobbying data in Canada and finds that women’s group advocates understand changing institutional contexts and strategize accordingly.

 A blurry photograph of the top of the Peace Tower on Canada's Parliament Hill, as seen from inside a cloister.
 Image credit: Senate of Canada